HowardKuo/liribot/README.md

   1. **do-what-it-says**

-      Who knows what this does? try it out possibly?
+      Who knows what this does?
+Try it out possibly?
 There is not a searchTerm for this command.